jlelia/crispy_snake/README.md

-# CRISPR Screen Analysis Pipeline
+# crispy_snake

-A comprehensive Snakemake pipeline for analyzing CRISPR knockout screening data.
+A Snakemake pipeline for analyzing CRISPR knockout screening data.
 This pipeline processes raw FASTQ files through quality control, sgRNA counting, and statistical analysis using MAGeCK and DrugZ.

 ## Features